Sacramento Hair Extensions Pam Edwards

 at the Attachment Site:

 If you do not RINSE your extensions thoroughly (with a hand held sprayer if possible) after shampooing, the shampoo build up can irritate your scalp.
 This happens to children sometimes when they do not rinse well and they get a waxy build up or dandruff like flakes.
 If you re-wash your hair gently exfoliating your scalp and rinse thoroughly the sensation should subside.
 Do not put Conditioner on or near the attachment at the root, it will be impossible to rinse completely as there is a lot of hair at the attachment site.
 Always scrub /massage shampoo with one finger on your scalp adjacent to the extensions, you must exfoliate your scalp or it will get irritated.
 Excessive pulling or tightness of ponytails or wearing tight hats WILL irritate your scalp.
 Do not wear a rubber scuba mask or swim cap as this can put excessive pressure on your scalp and hair.
 Extensions are a foreign body temporarily attached at the base of your hair very close to your scalp.
 They do not grow out of your scalp.
 It just looks like they do :) If your extensions are VERY long they will be 4x heavier when WET, the excess weight can irritate your scalp.
 You can take ibuprofen and/or benadryl (if you are not allergic to those meds) to alleviate the irritation and inflammation and itchy sensation if you experience that.
 If you are person that pics at their scalp or pulls their hair out, then maybe extensions would irritate you and you should reconsider getting them.
 Tea Tree oil is good to rub on your scalp to soothe it.
-If you get dandruff flakes it is just dry scalp, use a toothbrush or soft brush to exfoliate your scalp.
+If you get dandruff like flakes it is probably just dry scalp, use a toothbrush or soft brush to exfoliate your scalp.

 IF you try to FIX something yourself, you might ruin your extensions.
 Take a Photo and Text it to me.
 It is probably nothing to be alarmed about but I would appreciate knowing if you are having a problem.